bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 Memory audit is the Layer 6 function that addresses OWASP's ASI05 (Memory Poisoning) at the architectural level.
 It is the external verification that the agent's accumulated state has not been corrupted—something the agent cannot perform for itself.

+For current agent frameworks, memory audit can be implemented through:

+- **Periodic memory dumps** to external audit service
+- **Memory write interception** at the framework level (where supported)
+- **Inference-time memory access logging** comparing retrieved context against baseline

+Reference implementations for major agent frameworks are in development as the ecosystem matures.

 #### Baseline Integrity Verification

 The monitoring system itself is a potential target.
 An attacker who can corrupt the behavioral baseline—shifting what "normal" looks like—can make malicious behavior appear normal.